GunelXelilli/Netflix-Analytics-Dashboard/README.md

 Welcome to the **Netflix Analytics Dashboard**!
 This Power BI dashboard provides clear insights into Netflix’s 2023 catalog, including movie trends, durations, and global content distribution.

 ---

+## 📂 Folder Structure

+Netflix-Analytics/
+├── assets/ # Screenshots of dashboard pages and overview ├── data/ # Netflix sample dataset shared
+├── documentation/ # Detailed insights and analysis notes ├── README.md # This file
+└── LICENSE # MIT license

+---

+## 🛠️ How to Explore

+1. View screenshots in the `assets/` folder.
+2. Use Netflix sample data in `data/` to recreate or test the dashboard.
+3. Open Power BI Desktop to explore the dashboard interactively.

+---

+---

 ## 🌟 Pages Overview